netor27/features-webapp/README.md

 This a demo app based on [this requirements](https://github.com/IntuitiveWebSolutions/EngineeringMidLevel) built with Python, Flask and KnockoutJs.
 This consist in a Knockout.js single page application and a Restful API.

+A live demo can be found in [here](http://features-webapp.us-west-1.elasticbeanstalk.com/).

 This app can be started using docker or running the stand-alone service.

 # Getting the project